-The firms in the data samples were selected to satisfy the following criteria: 1) listed on the First Section of the Tokyo Stock Exchange (excluding the financial industry sector), 2) a fiscal year ending in March, 3) having all necessary variables for the inference and 4) having non-negative net assets (book value) and one-year-ahead ROE forecast.
-The sample period is from January 2002 to May 2015, and thus there are 161 single-month periods.
+Data samples were selected to satisfy the following criteria: 1) listed on the First Section of the Tokyo Stock Exchange (excluding the financial industry sector), 2) a fiscal year ending in March, 3) having all necessary variables for the inference and 4)

+having non-negative net assets (book value) and one-year-ahead ROE forecast.11 The sample periods are from January 2002 to May 2015, and thus there are 161 single-month periods.
 There are 500-650 sample firms for each sample period.
 Data sources for financial statements, analyst forecasts and stock markets were NIKKEI NEEDS, IFIS and Bloomberg, respectively.
 Detailed information on these data sources, compilation methods and descriptive statistics of the input variables are provided in Appendix 2.

 For the statistical inference, we assume that financial variables for account settlements in March for the previous fiscal year were disclosed in June of the current fiscal year.
 Variables for the year before the previous fiscal year are input for estimation of the COE in April and May, and variables for the previous fiscal year are input for estimation of the COE from June through the following March.
-The most recent ROE forecasts for the previous fiscal year's results of account settlement are input for estimation of the COE in April, and the most recent forecasts for the same fiscal year's
+The most recent ROE forecasts for the previous fiscal year's results of account settlement are input for estimation of the COE in April, and the most recent forecasts for the same fiscal year's results are input for estimation from May to the following March.12 The forecasts used for our estimation are updated on a monthly basis.